mtgjson/mtgjson-website/docs/changelogs/mtgjson-v5/index.md

 **Welcome to v5.0.0!** We are proud to announce the 5th major release of MTGJSON.
 The team has made big improvements including a new “API” endpoint to serve files.
 We have also given our documentation an overhaul - including upgrading our server to run on Nginx.

-We are also pleased to announce the addition of `booster` optional property defined as the [Booster (Config)](/data-models/booster/booster-config/) Abstract Data Model on the [Set](/data-models/set/) Data Model.
+We are also pleased to announce the addition of `booster` optional property defined with the help of the [Booster Config](/data-models/booster/booster-config/) Data Model on the [Set](/data-models/set/) Data Model.

-If you have suggestions for improvements, bug reports, or would just like to help address existing issues, we are always looking for help.
-You can contribute to the project through the <a href="https://github.com/mtgjson/mtgjson" target="_blank">MTGJSON Repository</a> or the <a href="https://github.com/mtgjson/mtgjson-website" target="_blank">Documentation Repository</a>.
-If you would like to help in other ways please consider donating to the project via <a href="https://www.paypal.me/Zachhalpern" class="link-inline-image paypal" target="_blank" rel="noreferrer noopener">PayPal</a> (one-time donation) or via <a href="https://www.patreon.com/MTGJSON" class="link-inline-image patreon" target="_blank" rel="noreferrer noopener">Patreon</a> (recurring donations).

 The MTGJSON team we would like to thank the community for its continued support and we look forward to serving you well.